kgxsz/devops-101/part-one/README.md

 - remove the default all outbound rule

 Now you've got a completely locked down security group.

+A note on security: network ACLs and security groups only make up two layers of security.
+In the wild, you'll be configuring security for the instance itself as well.
+Security is a deep and complex subject.
+Keep in mind that just these two layers alone shouldn't make up your entire security check list!

 ### Provisioning an EC2 instance
 You now have your own Virtual Provate Cloud, with a locked down subnet.
 Let's go ahead and provision an EC2 instance.